Kenneth-Gollaher/CS-305-8-1-Journal/README.md

 * What did you do particularly well in identifying their software security vulnerabilities?
 Why is it important to code securely?
 What value does software security add to a company’s overall wellbeing?

+The area that I found particularly interesting and did well is identifying the vulnerabilites that were false positives.
+Security should be a top priority for any developing team and QA/testing teams.
+Testing early and continually throughout the process will help reduce any potential defects or vulnerable code.

 * What about the process of working through the vulnerability assessment did you find challenging or helpful?